zyf0717/zyf0717.github.io/_posts/2020-05-21-if-when-and-where-to-optimize.markdown

 To determine if there is a need to optimize, the above are some preliminary questions come to mind.

-Nobody is going to care whether `string.format()` or [f-strings](https://www.python.org/dev/peps/pep-0498/#raw-f-strings) was used to format that one final output at the end of a script.
+Nobody is going to care whether `string.format()` or [f-strings](https://www.python.org/dev/peps/pep-0498/#raw-f-strings) was used to format that one final output at the end of a Python script.

 ## 2. 'When'